Speak to a local memory care advisor 24/7: (888) 595-9951

 Lakewood Landing

-When trying to locate dementia units in Mandan, North Dakota, you will come across Lakewood Landing as a wonderful and luxury dementia and memory care option that is located at 4401 21st St Se in 58554 zip code.
-It provides a total capacity of 30 memory care units.
-Lakewood Landing includes amenities like customized care plans, licensed nurses with Alzheimer’s care training and brain health activities.
-Lakewood Landing offers Alzheimer’s care not just to seniors in Mandan, but also to Morton county older adults.
+When trying to find memory care centers in Mandan, North Dakota, you will come across Lakewood Landing as a wonderful and upscale dementia and memory care option that is situated at 4401 21st St Se in 58554 zip code.
+It provides a total capacity of 30 Alzheimer’s and memory care units.
+Lakewood Landing provides amenities such as transportation to medical appointments, dementia-trained nurses on staff and brain health activities.
+Lakewood Landing offers memory care services not just to seniors in Mandan, but also to Morton county older adults.

 Dakota Alpha